 When you buy yourself a mobile broadband dongle, it works in the same way – it has a SIM inside and software that is fixed to work only with the provider you bought the dongle from.
 Unlocking a mobile broadband dongle is a sore point for mobile internet service providers, as they potentially lose out on revenue, especially if the dongle was offered at a knock-down price as part of a subscription deal or offer.

 Unlocking a mobile gadget certainly isn't illegal, but you do it at your own risk and will break any warranty you may have had.
-Once the dongle has been tampered with you'll get no support from your provider if it becomes faulty.
+Once the dongle has been tampered with you'll get no support from your provider if it develops a fault.

 There are of course plenty of third-party dongles out there, many of which claim to have software that works with any network – UK or otherwise.
 These are certainly worth investigating as an option, but make sure you check out some trusted reviews before you commit.